 ||Purchase TSReader Professional on-line via PayPal for $399 per license.
 Updates to TSReader are included for one year from purchase date and $79 per year after the first year.
 PayPal requires manual processing so your order may take a few hours to deliver via email.|

-If you wish to renew support or upgrade using PayPal, please follow this link.
+If you wish to renew support or upgrade, please follow this link.

 Our bank details are as follows: